 Do you want students to interact with the materials?

-There are options to use velcro with any of the materials so students get hands on.
+There are options to use velcro with any materials, so students get hands on.

 Want to keep it simple?